ewilczynski/coollife_cm5_dr/README.md

 git merge develop # update the changes from develop to master git push origin master # push changes on master branch
 ```
-and tag your version to take a snapshot of it
+7. And tag your version to take a snapshot of it
 ```bash
 git tag -a number_of_the_version
 ```